 slow dark dances

 slow dark dances is a durational dance and film installation by choreographer Maurya Kerr that seeks to uncolonize the “invisible” whiteness of museum spaces.
 Building on the legacies of Black joy as a form of resistance, slow dark dances is an insurrection of quietude, rebellion as slow sway, and deep listening between Black bodies as a reparative act.
 The performance takes place throughout the museum building for six hours each day, 12-6PM.
-At 5PM on Saturdays December 3 and 10, the public is invited to participate in a collective slow dance, alone or with a friend, in the Crane Forum.
+At 5PM each day, the public is invited to participate in a collective slow dance, alone or with a friend, in the Crane Forum.

 Dancers include: Karah Abiog, Styles Alexander, Alaja Badalich, Alexander Diaz, Shareen Deryan, Josh Francique, Audrey Johnson , Maurya Kerr, Gregory King, Nyah Malone, David Rue, Chafin Seymour, Kayla Smaw, Linda Steele II, Tyra Wallace, Angel Warden-Palmer, and Olivia Winston